uswds/uswds-site/pages/patterns/select-language/three-or-more-languages.md

 ### Usability guidance

 {:.usa-content-list}
-- Consider including a **prominent in-page notice or link** in addition to the link in the header, in order to increase visibility for the user.
-- **Ensure there’s enough color contrast** between the button, the text inside the button, and the site background to ensure readability.
+- **Ensure there’s enough color contrast** between the button, text, and icon inside the button, and the site background to ensure readability.

 ### Accessibility